MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 - FaceMAE: Privacy-Preserving Face Recognition via Masked Autoencoders. [[paper]](https://arxiv.org/abs/2205.11090) [[code]](https://github.com/kaiwang960112/FaceMAE)
   - Kai Wang, Bo Zhao, Xiangyu Peng, Zheng Zhu, Jiankang Deng, Xinchao Wang, Hakan Bilen, Yang You.
-  - Key Word: Membership Inference Attack; Face Recognition.
+  - Key Word: Privacy; Face Recognition.
   - Digest: We propose a novel framework FaceMAE, where the face privacy and recognition performance are considered simultaneously.
 Firstly, randomly masked face images are used to train the reconstruction module in FaceMAE.
 We tailor the instance relation matching (IRM) module to minimize the distribution gap between real faces and FaceMAE reconstructed ones.
 During the deployment phase, we use trained FaceMAE to reconstruct images from masked faces of unseen identities without extra training.

 - Federated Learning Aggregation: New Robust Algorithms with Guarantees. [[paper]](https://arxiv.org/abs/2205.10864)